One day, I lost two virtual machines on our DR environment after a storage vMotion.

 With the evidence in hand, I managed to convince our vendor support to replace storage controller b and that indeed resolved the problem.
 Data corruption due to a Storage vMotion never occurred after the controller was replaced.

-There is no need to name/shame the vendor in this regard although some of you may recognise the equipment from the way I describe it.
+There is no need to name/shame the vendor in this regard.
 The thing is that all equipment can fail and what can happen will happen.
 What really counts is: are you prepared?